 - Cool a hot flash.
 The high menthol content of peppermint makes it great for cooling off during hot flashes.
 At the first sign of a hot flash developing, place a drop at the back of the neck, at the base of the skull, or on the collarbones.
 Breathe it in.
 This has an instant cooling and calming effect.

 - For aching muscles and joints.
-A natural anti-inflammatory, peppermint oil helps relieve pain and relax muscles.
+Peppermint oil can relax muscles which in turn helps relieve pain.
 Dilute as described below and rub into sore muscles and arthritic joints for some quick relief.

 - For allergy relief.
 Peppermint oil not only relaxes skeletal muscles, it also helps to relax the muscles of the respiratory system.
-Its natural anti-inflammatory properties help to relieve congestion due to allergies and counteract the effects of pollen.
+Inhaling the scent of peppermint helps to relieve congestion due to allergies and counteract the effects of pollen.
 Diffuse as described in #2 above.

 - As a digestive aid.
-Peppermint oil is superb for relieving indigestion and heartburn.
+Peppermint oil is superb for helping to relieve indigestion and heartburn.
 Put just one drop of peppermint oil into a glass of water and drink.
 It works much more quickly than peppermint tea due to the concentrated nature of peppermint oil.
 If it’s too strong for you, just dilute it (see dilution instructions below) and rub it across the tummy.

 - As an infection fighter.
-A 2016 research study found oregano oil to be effective against 59 different strains of bacteria, including multi-drug resistant bacteria.
-It was even found to be effective against bacteria known to cause cystic fibrosis.4 Oregano is also good for urinary tract infections.
-If taking oregano oil internally, please do so under the guidance of a qualified aromatherapist or naturopath.
+A 2016 research study found oregano oil to be effective against 59 different strains of bacteria, including multi-drug-resistant bacteria.
+It was even found to be effective against bacteria known to cause respiratory infections in cystic fibrosis patients.4 Oregano is also helpful when suffering from urinary tract infections.
+If taking oregano oil internally, please do so only under the guidance of a qualified aromatherapist and/or healthcare provider.

 - Ease a sore throat.
 Oregano oil will quickly relieve a sore throat.
 Add a drop to a glass of water and gargle with it.
 Sip it throughout the day.
 Oregano oil also helps to shorten the duration of colds and flu.

-- Eliminates intestinal worms.
-Oregano oil is a potent anti-parasitic.
-Take it internally under the care of a qualified aromatherapist or naturopath.
+- Eliminate intestinal worms.
+Oregano oil is a potent antiparasitic.
+Take it internally only under the care of a qualified aromatherapist or naturopath.

-- Improves circulation, varicose veins.
+- Improve circulation, varicose veins.
 Rosemary oil helps to increase circulation.
-Warming and stimulating, rosemary oil assists blood to move.
+Warming and stimulating, rosemary oil assists the blood to move.
 This makes it extremely helpful for varicose veins and spider veins.